nttgin/BGPalerter/README.md

 2. Download [`config.yml`](https://github.com/nttgin/BGPalerter/blob/master/config.yml) and [`prefixes.yml`](https://github.com/nttgin/BGPalerter/blob/master/prefixes.yml) and place them in the same directory of the executable

-3. Modify `prefixes.yml` and add the prefixes you want to monitor
+3. Modify `prefixes.yml` and add the prefixes you want to monitor (or see below how to auto generate this file)

 4. Run the executable